The Oatmeal: Content

 The format of The Oatmeal has been described as "storytelling-meets-infographics" and as "a quirky and often crudely-drawn comic".
 The comics cover an eclectic range of topics: a 2010 article describes comics on being chained to a bunk bed with a velociraptor, evil scheming kittens, people being sodomized by Bigfoot, and babies that taste like nachos.
-Other themes are zombies, horse care, English grammar, dolphin brutality, and sexual congress between koalas and goats.
+Other themes are zombies, horse care and English grammar.

 His first viral comic was "How to Tell if Your Cat is Plotting to Kill You", and other comics have titles such as "How to Use a Semicolon", "What it's Like to Own an Apple Product", "How the Male Angler Fish Gets Completely Screwed", "15-ish Things Worth Knowing About Coffee" and "How a Web Design Goes Straight to Hell."

 One comic, "Why Nikola Tesla Was the Greatest Geek Who Ever Lived", was heavily critiqued by a writer for Forbes.
 In response Inman made a second post going through the Forbes article, acknowledging some good points but picking apart others, including calling multiple sections "bullshit" and defending his work as "a comedian [who speaks] in hyperbole."

 In reaction to Tumblr's regular downtimes, Inman created the TumbleBeasts in 2010 as a parody of the Twitter Fail Whale, and urged Tumblr to use them.
 Tumblr added the artwork to their 404 page for some time, renaming them Tumbeasts.

 Hiatus

-In June 2019, just after the release of The Secret Life of Pets 2 – a feature animated film in which Inman was credited as creative consultant – Inman told the Washington Post that he "won’t be regularly creating the Oatmeal much longer" and was planning a hiatus of around two years.
-Inman said that he loved The Oatmeal but "I’m just tired and it’s been a decade of writing comics for strangers from my basement, and I want to try something different for a while."
+In June 2019, just after the release of The Secret Life of Pets 2 – a feature animated film in which Inman was credited as creative consultant – Inman told the Washington Post that he "won't be regularly creating the Oatmeal much longer" and was planning a hiatus of around two years.
+Inman said that he loved The Oatmeal but "I'm just tired and it's been a decade of writing comics for strangers from my basement, and I want to try something different for a while."
 Around the same time, Inman signed a deal to develop an animated feature for Illumination Entertainment, though at that time the film did not appear to have been greenlit and no details were announced.